 If you have a sufficient background in economics, you may consider postgraduate courses in micro- and macro-economics, or econometrics that can complement economic analysis and/or modelling of energy, electricity, climate change, and other energy-related policies.
 For more information, visit the Department of Economics website.

-ECON 783 Energy Economics
+ECON 783 Energy Economics (Semester Two)

 This course discusses regulation and market design issues for energy and carbon markets.
 Natural resource economics and electricity markets are covered in depth.
 Peak oil issues are discussed as well as the economics of climate change.

-ECON 702 Industrial Organisation
+ECON 702 Industrial Organisation (Semester One)

 Industrial Organisation (IO) is concerned with the interdependence of market structure, firm behaviour and market outcome.
 Concepts of game theory will be systematically introduced and applied to study strategic firm behaviour in a variety of general and more industry-specific market settings like electricity, gas and telecommunication.
 In each case, we will analyse the implications of the market behaviour for consumers and society and explore the potential role for public policy with instruments like regulation, competition policy and patent policy.

-ECON 771 Economics of Development
+ECON 771 Economics of Development (Semester Two)